1668, May 1. Treaty with Nanticokes.

 1765, July 15.
 Charles Goldsborough (1765-1834), Governor of Maryland, born at "Hunting Creek", near Cambridge.

-1767.
-Nanticokes relinquished their land claims in Maryland.
+1768, June 18.
+Nanticokes relinquished their land claims in Maryland and received compensation.

 1770.
 Second Courthouse built at Cambridge.